 Please be sure to check back regularly for additional postings.

-Prize Rules: To enter, simply attend a Fall 2013 Money Smart Seawolves Financial Literacy workshop and complete and submit a presentation evaluation.
+Prize Rules: To enter, simply attend a SPRING 2014 Money Smart Seawolves Financial Literacy workshop and complete and submit a presentation evaluation.
 Students may attend each workshop topic.
 Limit one entry per workshop for a maximum of 3 entries.
 The winner will be selected through a lottery drawing after the workshop series has concluded.
 Winner must agree to having their name announced and grant the use of a photograph for future promotional use.
 Student employees of the Office of Financial Aid and Scholarship Services are not eligible.
+Previous winners may attend workshops but are not eligible for scholarship drawing.